voyd-lang/voyd/spec/surface.md

 - Tuple, Struct, Array, and Dictionary literals etc

 At its core, the surface language is still very lisp like.
 As in lisp, everything built on a list.
+Any valid s-expression, is a valid Surface Language Expression

 ## The Syntax Pipeline